Buffer

 Shift Contents

 The function cxBufferShift() moves the contents within the buffer by the specified shift offset, where a negative offset means a shift to the left, and a positive offset means a shift to the right.
-It also adjusts the current position within the buffer, and in case of a right shift also the size, by the same offset.
+It also adjusts the current position within the buffer, and in the case of a right shift also the size, by the same offset.

-When data is shift to the right, the behavior depends on the CX_BUFFER_AUTO_EXTEND flag.
+When data is shifted to the right, the behavior depends on the CX_BUFFER_AUTO_EXTEND flag.
 If set, the function extends the buffer's capacity before moving the data.
 Otherwise, the function discards all data that would exceed the buffer's capacity, and both the size and the position are equal to the capacity (which means, cxBufferEof() returns true after the operation).